austinlee1993/Personal-Projects/README.md

 # Personal Projects
 Here are some code samples I have built on the side.

+<b>Happy Thoughts</b> - A Single Page Application built to store one's personal thoughts.
+Built with ReactJS, Redux and Firebase

 <b>My DT Journal</b> - A Single Page Application built to store one's journal entries.
 Built with AngularJS and Firebase

 <b>Projectify</b> - A Wordpress Plugin that allows each post to be like a project, which adds extra fields such as time, cost, and duration.